marcuswangweihow/FBDD/Frag_to_lead/Frag_to_lead_4MZI/README.md

 # aLMMD Pipeline

 This pipeline implements an **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** workflow with automated setup, simulation, and post‑processing.
 It produces **5 (can be set) representative snapshots** for subsequent MDpocket analysis and docking tasks.
+All simulation and analysis parameters were conservatively selected to ensure system stability and reproducibility across all stages, including minimization, equilibration (NVT/NPT), and production runs.

 ## Pipeline Overview
 [⬆️ Back to top](#readme-table-of-contents)